- P -

 We have been naught, we shall be all.

-Eugene Pottier, The Internationale
+Eugene Pottier, from The Internationale

 - Our outward act is prompted from within,